confluentinc/examples/multiregion/docs/multiregion.rst

 .. note::

-    There is a `different demo <../multi-datacenter/README.md>`__ for a multi-datacenter design with two instances of Confluent Replicator copying data bidirectionally between the datacenters.
+    There is a `different demo <../multi-datacenter/README.md>`__ for a multi-datacenter design with two instances of |crep-full| copying data bidirectionally between the datacenters.

 Multi-region Architecture